William Stewart (footballer, born 1910)

-William J. Todd Stewart was a Scottish professional football outside left who played in the Scottish League for Cowdenbeath, Motherwell, Albion Rovers and Alloa Athletic.
+William J. Todd Stewart was a Scottish professional footballer who played as an outside left in the Scottish League for Cowdenbeath, Motherwell, Albion Rovers and Alloa Athletic.
 He also played in the Football League for Manchester United.
 After his retirement from football, he managed South African club Clyde Pinelands.

 Personal life

 After retiring from football, Stewart emigrated to South Africa.